 Private Student Loans

-Now that you understand the difference between federal and private loans, let's discuss how you're going to start applying for your financial aid.
-You'll first want to go to the FAFSA (Free Application for Federal Student Aid) website and login as a new student.
+Now that you understand the difference between federal and private loans, let's discuss how you're going to start applying for your financial aid, how FAFSA works and how to take out a student loan.
+First, visit the FAFSA website to create a Federal Student Aid (FSA) ID and account.

-Your (or your parents) federal income tax returns and W2s
+Your (or your parents') federal income tax returns and W2 forms

-That being said, the interest on your student loans will accrue each year unless you have Perkins loans (for those in exceptional financial need) or federal subsidized loans.
-So while there's no one forcing you to make loan payments while in school, there's nothing prohibiting you from doing so either!
-This table below gives you a quick peek at how this works across different types of student loans:
+The interest on your student loans will accrue each year unless you have Perkins loans or federal subsidized loans.
+So, while there's no one forcing you to make loan payments in school, there's nothing prohibiting you from doing so, either.
+The table below gives you a quick summary of how this works across different types of student loans.

 |Federal PLUS Loans||Yes||No|